Margaret Blatch: Botulism inquest

+Shearns and media coverage

-In 1940, Blatch was described in the Daily Mirror as "London's famous vegetarian chef".
-She was quoted in the article discussing the growing demand for mock meats.
-She worked as the manager of the London vegetarian restaurant Shearns from 1923 to its closure in 1962.
-The restaurant served around 500 vegetarian meals per day, with customers including George Bernard Shaw, the Countess of Warwick, and a number of suffragettes.
+In 1940, the Daily Mirror described Blatch as "London's famous vegetarian chef".
+She was quoted in the article on the demand for mock meats.

+Blatch managed the London vegetarian restaurant Shearns from 1923 until its closure in 1962.
+The restaurant served about 500 vegetarian meals a day.
+Its customers included George Bernard Shaw, the Countess of Warwick, and a number of suffragettes.

 Death

-Blatch died in Islington in the third quarter of 1963, aged 75.

-Legacy
+Blatch died at the Royal Northern Hospital, Islington, on 15 August 1963.

+Reception and later use

-One Hundred and One Practical Non-Flesh Recipes is included in the Southern Adventist University's "Foodies' Guide to Vegetarian Cookery in 19th Century America".
+One Hundred and One Practical Non-Flesh Recipes is included in Southern Adventist University's "Foodies' Guide to Vegetarian Cookery in 19th Century America".

 Vegetarian cookbook writer Rose Elliot learned to cook by reading Household Non-Flesh Cookery.
 Elliot's 1972 book Simply Delicious is dedicated to Blatch.